autonomical1/ObsidianBackup/AP Physics 1/Readings/Chapter 7.md

 - Solve
 	- use W = Fd * cos θ
 - Reflect
-	- Check whether numbers have reasonable numbers and
+	- Check whether numbers have reasonable numbers and good units

+# 7-5
+-